Please ensure Javascript is enabled for purposes of website accessibility

 Does Workers’ Compensation Pay for Death Benefits?

-Unfortunately, employers and insurance companies deny workers’ compensation death benefits, even though the injured workers’ claims are valid.
+Under Pennsylvania’s workers’ comp laws, a deceased workers’ family member can file a when an employee dies while on the job, so long as workplace injuries or death happened on the job.
+Unfortunately, employers and companies may deny workers’ compensation death benefits to the surviving family members, even though the injured workers’ claims are valid.
 When this happens, an Allentown workers’ compensation attorney can help your family receive the compensation you deserve.

 How Much Compensation Can a Family Receive After a Worker Dies?